libhal/SJSU-Dev2/documentation/guides/bit.md

 ### bit::StreamExtract(), Bit Extract from an Array

-`bit::StreamExtract()` works the same way as `bit::Extract()` except that you can supply `bit::StreamExtract()` with an array of bytes.
+`bit::StreamExtract()` works the same way as `bit::Extract()` except that an array of bytes can passed to `bit::StreamExtract()`.

 See the
 [sd card](https://github.com/kammce/SJSU-Dev2/blob/master/library/L2_HAL/memory/sd.hpp)
 implementation source code for an example of its usage.

-## Register & Value Class
+## bit::Register & bit::Value Class

-Along with the functional APIs SJSU-Dev2 also provides classes for manipulating and constructing bit values in an expressive and efficient manner.
+Along with the functional APIs, SJSU-Dev2 also provides classes for manipulating and constructing bit values in an expressive and efficient manner.

-### Register()
+### bit::Register

-One of the issues with using the functional bit APIs is that it is easy to typo it by doing the following:
+One of the issues with using the functional bit APIs is that it is easy to produce a typo by doing the following:

 ```C++
 static constexpr auto kPllMultiply = bit::MaskFromRange(15, 21);